 With the Edge Blending settings you can specify overlapping in pixel values as well as power - gamma correction - on each side of the screen that has an other screen surrounding.

-Mitti supports playback of Audio Cues - as well as audio track of Video Cues-, and will route audio to your system's default audio device by default.
-You can set the sound card you need in the Audio Output Preferences which accessible either from the Outputs menu or from the Project Preferences.
+Mitti supports playback of Audio Cues - as well as audio track of Video Cues of course, and will route audio to your system's default audio device by default.
+You can set the sound card you need in the Audio Output Preferences which accessible either from the Outputs menu or from the Project Preferences.:

 All Cues will use these settings by default, but you can set different output routing and volume individually in Cue's Audio Output Preferences.